 The Albuquerque Bernalillo County Water Utility Authority (Water Authority) began updating the 2009 Water Quality Protection Policy and Action Plan (WQPPAP) in 2018.
 The 2018 update to the WQPPAP included renaming the document the Rivers and Aquifers Protection Plan (RAPP) to better represent the surface water and groundwater comprising the drinking water supply sources for the Water Authority.
 As part of the RAPP, the Water Authority is completing source water assessments for both surface water and groundwater.
-The Surface Water Source Water Assessment (SWA) identifies Source Water Protection Areas (SWPAs) at the point of diversion for the San Juan-Chama (SJC) Drinking Water Project (DWP), Cochiti Reservoir, and Abiquiu Reservoir, in order to determine the surface water source SWA inventoried Potential Sources of Contamination (PSOCs), infrastructure, and hydrogeology.
+The Surface Water Source Water Assessment (SWA) identifies Source Water Protection Areas (SWPAs) at the point of diversion for the San Juan-Chama (SJC) Drinking Water Project (DWP), Cochiti Reservoir, and Abiquiu Reservoir, in order to determine the surface water source susceptibility to contamination.
+In order to assess susceptibility to contamination, this Surface Water SWA inventoried Potential Sources of Contamination (PSOCs), infrastructure, and hydrogeology.